-Kathy Mock and her husband Aaron had always been biking enthusiasts but it wasn’t until their young son first took to the trails as a toddler that they started to view the sport as an integral component of not only their family life but also a social outlet.
+Creation of a NICA League – Kathy Mock and her husband Aaron had always been biking enthusiasts.
+When their young son first took to the trails as a toddler, they started to view the sport differently.
+Mountain biking became an integral component of not only their family life but also a social outlet.
 In today’s fast-paced world of electronic games, cell phones, and competition sports, just being able to bike with friends often seems to be a thing of the past.
-However, Kathy recognized the importance of such outings and was inspired to create a biking club for children who maybe didn’t fit into classic sports, who sought companionship with other like-minded kids, and who also enjoyed the great outdoors.
+However, Kathy recognized the importance of such outings and was inspired to create a biking club for children who maybe didn’t fit into classic sports.
+Above all, mountain Biking seemed to be attractive to kids who sought companionship and who also enjoyed the great outdoors.

 Fueled by the inspiration of her son’s love for biking and the widespread affinity for the sport that was being widely exhibited by his peers, Kathy set out to form a mountain bike club that catered to the local youth.
 The Wisconsin Interscholastic Cycling Association (WIN) was founded in 2013.

 “The club just grew like crazy,” Kathy said.
 The small informal group quickly burgeoned to 85 students and the interest in the sport only continued to escalate.
 Parent involvement also flourished.